E-File 1095-B: Streamline Your ACA Health Coverage Filing

 Avoid IRS late penalties & fines by filing TODAY!

-What information to required to file Form 1095-B?
+What Information Is Required to File Form 1095-B?

 Filing , "Health Coverage," requires gathering and reporting specific information related to the provision of minimum essential coverage (MEC).
 Here's what you'll need: